trimstray/nginx-admins-handbook/README.md

 ## Server names parser

 I added scripts for fast multiple domain searching in the configuration.
-These tools get specific `server_name` matches and print them on the screen as `server { ... }` blocks.
+These tools get specific `server_name` matches and print them on the screen as a `server { ... }` blocks.
 Both are very helpful if you really have tons of domains or if you want to list specific vhosts in NGINX.

 For example: